Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Last but certainly not least, another spectacular attraction normally included only with the longer tours - because it's not a quick visit - is the dazzling series of rooms known as Napoleon's Apartments.

 The rooms practically drip with gold, crimson, mirrors, and sparkling crystal chandeliers.
 Elaborately painted ornate ceilings complete the look.
+I have to admit: I truly love visiting the Napoleon Apartments simple because they are so over-the-top.

 The apartments outshine even the over-the-top opulence of Louis XIV's Versailles Palace - but then Louis was a mere king whereas Napoleon III was France's Second Emperor, like his famous uncle, Napoleon Bonaparte, who was the first to bestow this title upon himself.